ajhollid/bluewave_collaborative_git/readme.md

 > Now that you've made some changes, you will want to add them to git.
 To do so, you have some options.
 >
-> To add all of your changes in your projet to git, run:
+> To add all of your changes in your project to git, run:
 >
 > `git add .`
 >